Tin Can Planters

 Pro Tips for the Best Tin Can Planters

-• You can use any decorations you want for you tin can plant pots!
+- You can use any decorations you want for your tin can plant pots!
 If you can’t find metallic alphabet stickers, you can use colored ones or black ones.
-Feel free to add glitter, sequins, rhinestones, or any other fun decorations to you pot!
+Feel free to add glitter, sequins, rhinestones, or any other fun decorations to your pot!

-This simple little craft has so many uses!
-I can’t wait to see how your green thumb thrives after making these tin can planters!
+This simple little craft has so many uses and is such a fun project!
+I can’t wait to see how your green thumb thrives after making these decorated tin can planters!

 More Crafts and Activities You’ll Love